MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 2. In **Create VM Network Wizard** > **Name**, type a name, optional description and select a logical network that was created with network virtualization isolation settings.
 3. In **Isolation** , select **Isolate using Hyper-V network virtualization** , and select IPv4 for IP address protocols.
 Click **Next**.

+::: moniker range="sc-vmm-2022"

+3. In Isolation, select Isolate using Hyper-V network virtualization, and select IPv4 for IP address protocols for the VM network.
+Click Next.

+4. To enable dual stack support In Isolation, select Isolate using Hyper-V network virtualization, and select IPv4  and IPv6 for IP address protocols for the VM network.
+Click Next.

+::: moniker-end

    ![VM network in sdn](media/sdn-create-network/vm-network.png)
 4. In **VM Subnets** click **Add**, specify the name and subnets for VM network and then click **Next**.
    >[!NOTE]
    > You can add multiple subnets.
+::: moniker range="sc-vmm-2022"
+   >[!Note]
+   >- You can add multiple subnets.
+   >- To enable dual stack support, provide both IPv4 subnet and IPv6 subnet separated by a semi-colon (‘;’).
+   >- For VM network, create two static IP pools with both IPv4 and IPv6 address space using the drop-down menu.

+::: moniker-end

 5. In **Connectivity** panel, select the type of connectivity you want to use for this VM network.